This is the fastest Internet port scanner. It can scan the entire Internet in under 6 minutes, transmitting 10 million packets per second.

 $ cd masscan

-This puts the program in the
+$ makeThis puts the program in the

-if you want to install it elsewhere on the system.The source consists of a lot of small files, so building goes a lot faster by using the multi-threaded build:
+masscan/bin subdirectory.
+You'll have to manually copy it to something like /usr/local/bin if you want to install it elsewhere on the system.The source consists of a lot of small files, so building goes a lot faster by using the multi-threaded build:

-While Linux is the primary target platform, the code runs well on many other systems.
+$ make -jWhile Linux is the primary target platform, the code runs well on many other systems.
 Here's some additional build info:

 - Windows w/ Visual Studio: use the VS10 project